 Organic Colors.
 Making and playing — Harshita

-Interactive sessions on Making your own Natural colors and natural cleansers and shampoos that we can use to was from our hair to car which simply works and eco-friendly.
+Interactive sessions on Making your own Natural colors and natural cleansers and shampoos that we can use to wash from our hair to cars which simply work and are eco-friendly.

 Data privacy for non-technical audience